Shelter9842/ContextoSolver/README.md

 # Contexto Solver

-Find the top word in Contexto games with just a word and an index pair.
+Find the top word in Contexto games with just a word and index pair.
+Supports English, Español and Português.

 ## Installation